-- 1. The name of the Corporation is "GBS Inc." - 2.
-The Corporation was originally incorporated under the name "Glucose Biosensor Systems (Greater China) Holdings, Inc." The Corporation's original Certificate of Incorporation was filed with the Secretary of State of Delaware on December 5, 2016. - 3.
-This Amended and Restated Certificate of Incorporation restates, integrates and amends the Certificate of Incorporation, as amended, of the Corporation. - 4.
-This Amended and Restated Certificate of Incorporation was duly adopted by joint written consent of the directors and stockholders of the Corporation in accordance with the applicable provisions of Sections 141(f), 228, 242 and 245 of the DGCL. - 5.
-The text of the Certificate of Incorporation of the Corporation is hereby amended and restated to read in full as follows: - FIRST: The name of the Corporation is GBS Inc.
+- A. The corporation was originally incorporated under the name of Glucose Biosensor Systems (Greater China) Holdings, Inc., and the original Certificate of incorporation of the Corporation was filed with the Secretary of State of the State of Delaware on December 5th, 2016. - B. This Amended and Restated Certificate of incorporation was duly adopted in accordance with Sections 242 and 245 of the General Corporation Law of the State of Delaware (the "DGCL"), and has been duly approved by the written consent of the stock holders of the Corporation in accordance with Section 228 of the DGCL, and restates, integrates and further amends the provisions of the Corporation's Certificate of incorporation. - C. The text of the Amended and Restated Certificate of incorporation hereby is integrated and restated in its entirety to read as follows:

+FIRST: The name of the Corporation is GBS Inc.

-SECOND: The address of the Corporation's registered office is Corporation Trust Center, 1209 Orange Street, City of Wilmington, County of New Castle, State of Delaware 19801, and the name of its registered agent at such address is The Corporation Trust Company.
+SECOND: The address of the Corporation's registered office is Agents and Corporations, Inc. 1201 Orange Street, Suite 600 Wilmington, New Castle County, Delaware 19801, and the name of its registered agent at such address is Agents and Corporations, Inc.

-THIRD: The purpose of the Corporation is to engage in any lawful act or activity for which a corporation may be organized under the DGCL.
+THIRD: The purpose of the Corporation is to engage in any lawful actor activity for which a corporation may be organized under the General Corporation Law of Delaware.

-FOURTH: The total number of shares of stock that the Corporation shall have authority to issue is 22,000,000, of which 20,000,000 shares shall be Common Stock, \$0.01 par value (the "Common Stock"), and 2,500,000 shares shall be Preferred Stock, \$0.01 par value (the "Preferred Stock").
+FOURTH: The total number of shares of stock which the Corporation shall have authority to issue is 24,000,000 shares, of which the Corporation shall have the authority to issue 20,000,000 shares of common stock, one cent (\$.01) par value per share (the "Common Stock"), and 4,000 ,000 shares of Preferred Stock, \$0.0 I par value (the "preferred Stock".)